Realizing the Vision of the World Computer

 Canister smart contracts can declare variables as certified.
 Whenever set, these variables will automatically get a Merkle tree certificate, signed by the Internet Computer blockchain.
 This allows anyone to verify the authenticity of this type of data using the Internet Computer's public key.

-Today, the main means of identity and authentication prevalently used online are usernames and passwords.
-The Internet Computer blockchain has replaced this model with a more advanced and much more secure method of cryptographic authentication that is more convenient, works across all of a user's devices, and helps to protect user privacy.
+The main means of identity and authentication used on the web are usernames and passwords, which are hard to manage and well-known for their security vulnerabilities.
+To solve these pitfalls, the Internet Computer blockchain pioneered a more advanced and much more secure method of cryptographic authentication, known as Internet Identity, which is more convenient to use, works across all of a user's devices, and helps to protect user privacy.

 Internet Identity is a gateway to applications on the Internet Computer.
 When you use Internet Identity, websites cannot collect and share information about your online activity.
 This is because Internet Identity helps you create and manage anonymous, independent accounts for every website so that you get the privacy of having many different accounts without the burden of managing them.